libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 dloebl, tlsa, kleisauke and others for their great work on this release.

+The headline features for 8.13 are a new system for blocking unsafe file formats, much better GIF handling, and a new build system.
+Details below!

 # Blocking of unfuzzed loaders

 libvips support many image format libraries.
 Some of these are well tested